Gbemiga97/IAM_Portfolio/Securing Remote Internet Access for a Growing Tech Firm Using Microsoft Entra Internet Access/02_Lab.md

 #### Project Tasks
-Following these steps below, I will implement the solution in my Entra environment.
+Following the steps below, I will be implementing the solution in my Entra environment.
 And also document my actions, any errors encountered, and resolutions in a project log.

 1. **Enable Traffic Forwarding Profiles (Setup Phase)**
    - Log in to the Entra Admin Center (entra.microsoft.com).